 In March 2015, the Company's Board of Directors adopted, and the Company's shareholders subsequently approved the ESPP.
 The ESPP allows employees to buy company stock twice a year through after-tax payroll deductions at a discount from market.
 The Company's Board of Directors initially authorized 250 shares for issuance under the ESPP.
-Commencing on the first day of the year ended December 31, 2016 and on the first day of each year thereafter during the term of the ESPP, the number of shares of Common Stock reserved for issuance shall be increased by the lesser of (i) 1% of the Company's outstanding shares of Common Stock on such date, (ii) 67 shares or (iii) a lesser amount determined by the Board of Directors.
+Commencing on the first day of the year ended December 31, 2016 and on the first day of each year thereafter during the term of the ESPP, the number of shares of common stock reserved for issuance shall be increased by the lesser of (i) 1% of the Company's outstanding shares of common stock on such date, (ii) 67 shares or (iii) a lesser amount determined by the Board of Directors.
 Under the terms of the ESPP, in no event shall the aggregate number of shares reserved for issuance during the term of the ESPP exceed 1,667 shares.
-As of December 31, 2019, there were 264 shares reserved for issuance under the ESPP.
+In December 2020, pursuant to the authority granted to it under the ESPP, the Company's Board of Directors terminated the ESPP.
+As a result of such termination, as of December 31, 2020, there were no shares reserved for issuance under the ESPP.

-The 2015 ESPP is considered a compensatory plan with the related compensation cost recognized over each respective 6 month offering period.
-During the year ended December 31, 2019, none of the Company's employees participated in the ESPP plan and consequently no compensation expense was recorded.
-The compensation expense related to the ESPP for the year ended December 31, 2018 was \$2 thousand.
+The 2015 ESPP was considered a compensatory plan with the related compensation cost recognized over each respective 6 month offering period.
+During years ended December 31, 2020 and 2019, none of the Company's employees participated in the ESPP plan and consequently no compensation expense was recorded.